Los Angeles Tax Attorney and CPA

 The process for filing once you have determined you are eligible is complicated and you should rely on the expertise of a tax attorney who can prepare and review all documents submitted to the IRS.
 Depending on whether any returns related to these foreign accounts were filed, you will need to either file new returns or update your returns to reflect the existence of these assets.
 This applies to the previous 3 years where a tax return was supposed to be filed.
 Out international tax lawyers and CPAs can help you determine precisely which documents need to be filed.
 These documents must indicate that they are being filed as part of the streamlined disclosure program.
 You will then need to remit all tax that is due on these accounts for the past 3 years, including any interest that has accrued.

 The streamlined disclosure program can be a huge relief for those citizens living abroad who were legitimately unaware of their U.S. reporting and tax obligations.
-However, it is massively important that you retain a tax attorney to help you through this process, because mistakes in filing can result in serious penalties or fines.
+However, it is massively important that you retain a tax attorney in Los Angeles to help you through this process, because mistakes in filing can result in serious penalties or fines.

 Failure to File Taxes